Martiless/Alices-Wonderland/README.md

 &nbsp;

 ### Display Error:
-If there were less than 4 images on a line they would display on top of eachother:
+If there were fewer than 4 images on a line they would display on top of each other:
 * After speaking with my mentor it was found that the basic layout of my products template was not structured correctly.
 After removing an extra row that was in the content block fixed this problem straight away.
 <details>
 <summary>Display Error:</summary>